RAMPRASADNEVALI1250/EndToEndProject1/ProblemsFaced.md

    When working on the VM(created via virtual box) uses Bridged adoptor since jenkins runs on port 8080 by default - not able to access jenkins console using vm ip:8080
    a. tried using ufw package - ufw enable,allow etc
-   b. but the default firewall manager worked **firewall-cmd --add-port=8080/tcp**  -- with this I am able to access the
+   b. but the default firewall manager worked **firewall-cmd --permanent --add-port=8080/tcp **  -- with this I am able to access the
         jenkins console
 3. Java version
    Initially installed java 11 before installing maven